raspberrypilearning/hows-your-day/en/step_1.md

 This is a **mood indicator** that helps people keep track of their mood, and let others know how they're feeling.

 The program has:
-+ A start up screen
++ A start-up screen
-+ The use of buttons to set the level of your mood
++ Buttons to set the level of your mood
 + A graph, an emoji, and/or sounds to show how you are feeling

-1. Watch the start up animation and instructions
+1. Watch the start-up animation and instructions
 2. Use Button A each time you feel happy and Button B each time you feel sad
 3. Your mood will be displayed on a graph, and using an emoji